Banner Health

 • Dark urine

-• Light- or gray-colored stools
+• Light or gray-colored stools

 Are you at risk for hepatitis?

-• Had a blood transfusion or blood products before 1992
+• Had a blood transfusion before 1992

 • Were born between 1945 and 1965

-• Have used injection drugs
+• Have injected drugs

-• Received a tattoo using nonsterile equipment
+• Received a tattoo with nonsterile equipment

-• Have had multiple unprotected sexual partners
+• Have multiple sexual partners without protection

 • Are living with HIV